raghavbhasin97/C-Make-Utility/README.md

 ```
 1).
 Scans the user entered directory to select the code files
 2).
 Reads these files to descide the dependency of each file.
 3).
 Checks weather the code file has a main function.
-(All C files with a main block are added as targets to build the executables.)
+(All C files with a main block are added to all.)
 4).
 Writes the variables (CC & CFLAGS) and sets the entry point all for make to begin.
 5).
 Write the rules for makefile.
 6).
 Writes the clean target.